Hereditary and Acquired Angioedema

 Doctors diagnose hereditary or acquired angioedema by measuring C1 inhibitor levels or activity in a sample of blood.

 Certain drugs, such as ecallantide or purified C1 inhibitor (which is derived from human blood), can sometimes relieve the swelling.
 However, these drugs are not always available.
-In such cases, fresh frozen plasma may be given.
+In such cases, fresh frozen plasma or, in the European Union, tranexamic acid may be given.
 Antihistamines and corticosteroids are not effective.

 Pain relievers, drugs to relieve nausea (antiemetic drugs), and fluids may help relieve symptoms.